 News video showed “cellphone zombies” wandering the streets of New York looking for someplace to plug in their cellphone to charge.
 Everyone learned that if you’re not already prepared before you hear the click and the power shuts off then you will experience panic, confusion, and unnecessary suffering.
 Imagine if you went and turned off the electrical breaker to your house and left it off for 14 days.
 Now imagine it was off for your entire region.
 No restaurants, no grocery stores, no gasoline pumps, no banks or ATM or electronic transactions, no communications or TV, no running water, no sewage, no reason to go to work, no paycheck.
 Just you and your family sitting in the dark and heat or cold with whatever food, water, and protection you happened to have on hand the instant the lights went “click.”

-n 2006, the National Geographic Channel released a docu-drama entitled “American Blackout” which shows in gritty detail what would happen in a national, extended blackout (You can watch the entire movie on Youtube).
+In 2006, the National Geographic Channel released a docu-drama entitled “American Blackout” which shows in gritty detail what would happen in a national, extended blackout.
 The National Geographic Channel also has an entire section of their website set up to discuss the various topics related to such a blackout.

 An extended nationwide blackout could be caused by a large solar flare, an EMP attack by as few as two nuclear warheads set off on the edge of space above America, or a successful cyber-attack on the power grid.
 While these events are highly unlikely, so was the likelihood of both World Trade Center towers being completely demolished by a terrorist attack, two space shuttles (carefully watched over by thousands of highly trained engineers) blowing up, or the flooding of the entire city of New Orleans with no meaningful response for days causing well over 1,000 deaths.